 Our communities take tremendous pride in their teams.
 The Pecos League has promoted 147 players to higher independent and affiliated teams from 2010-2013.

-Two of the cities in the Pecos League Raton, New Mexico and Alpine, Texas have populations under 7,000.
+Three of the cities in the Pecos League Raton, New Mexico, Bisbee, Arizona and Alpine, Texas have populations under 7,000.

 The Pecos League Regular Season is nestled in the middle of the summer from May 15-July 27.
 This timing leads for increased fan participation and support.